apache/aurora/docs/client-commands.md

 commands; i.e. anything in the `{{mesos.*}}` and `{{thermos.*}}` namespaces.

-`run` can take three named parameters:

-- `-t NUM_THREADS`, `--threads=NUM_THREADS `The number of threads to
-  use, defaulting to `1`.
-- `--user=SSH_USER` ssh as this user instead of the given role value.
-  Defaults to None.
-- `-e, --executor_sandbox`  Run the command in the executor sandbox instead of the Task sandbox.
-Defaults to False.

 ### Killing a Job

-    aurora kill <job key> <configuration file>
+    aurora job killall CLUSTER/ROLE/ENV/NAME

 Kills all Tasks associated with the specified Job, blocking until all are terminated.
-Defaults to killing all shards in the Job.
+Defaults to killing all instances in the Job.

 The `<configuration file>` argument for `kill` is optional.
 Use it only if it contains hook definitions and activations that affect the kill command.

-`kill` can take two named parameters:

-- `-o, --open_browser` Open a browser window to the scheduler UI Job page after a job changing operation happens.
-When `False`, the Job URL prints on the console and the user has to copy/paste it manually.
-Defaults to `False`.
-Does not work when running in Vagrant.
-- `--shards=SHARDS` A list of shard ids to act on.
-Can either be a comma-separated list (e.g. 0,1,2) or a range (e.g. 0-2) or  any combination of the two (e.g. 0-2,5,7-9).
-Defaults to acting on all shards.

 ### Updating a Job

-    aurora update [--shards=ids] <job key> <configuration file>
+    aurora job update CLUSTER/ROLE/ENV/NAME[/INSTANCES] <configuration file>
-    aurora cancel_update <job key> <configuration file>
+    aurora job cancel-update CLUSTER/ROLE/ENV/NAME

 Given a running job, does a rolling update to reflect a new configuration version.
 Only updates Tasks in the Job with a changed configuration.
-You can further restrict the operated on Tasks by using `--shards` and specifying a comma-separated list of job shard ids.
+You can further restrict the operated on Tasks by specifying specific instances that should be updated.

-You may want to run `aurora diff` beforehand to validate which Tasks have different configurations.
+You may want to run `aurora job diff` beforehand to validate which Tasks have different configurations.

 Updating jobs are locked to be sure the update finishes without disruption.
 If the update abnormally terminates, the lock may stay around and cause failure of subsequent update attempts.
- `aurora cancel_update `unlocks the Job specified by its `job_key` argument.
-Be sure you don't issue `cancel_update` when another user is working with the specified Job.
+ `aurora job cancel-update `unlocks the Job specified by its `job_key` argument.
+Be sure you don't issue `job cancel-update` when another user is working with the specified Job.

-The `<configuration file>` argument for `cancel_update` is optional.
+The `<configuration file>` argument for `job cancel-update` is optional.
 Use it only if it contains hook definitions and activations that affect the `cancel_update` command.
-The `<configuration file>` argument for `update` is required, but in addition to a new configuration it can be used to define and activate hooks for `update`.
+The `<configuration file>` argument for `update` is required, but in addition to a new configuration it can be used to define and activate hooks for `job update`.

-`update` can take four named parameters:

-- `--shards=SHARDS` A list of shard ids to update.
-Can either be a comma-separated list (e.g. 0,1,2) or a range (e.g. 0-2) or  any combination of the two (e.g. 0-2,5,7-9).
-If not  set, all shards are acted on.
-Defaults to None.
-- `-E NAME=VALUE` Binds a Thermos mustache variable name to a value.
-  Use multiple flags to specify multiple values.
-Defaults to `[]`.
-- `-j, --json` If specified, configuration is read in JSON format.
-  Defaults to `False`.
-- `--updater_health_check_interval_seconds=HEALTH_CHECK_INTERVAL_SECONDS`
-  Time interval between subsequent shard status checks.
-Defaults to `3`.

 #### Asynchronous job updates (beta)